pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/mask-sensitive-fields.md

  * Replace the card's 3 digit security code with a random set of 3 digits
  * Adjust the transaction's amount by adding or subtracting a random amount up to a maximum of 10% of the original amount
  * Change the transaction's `reported` field boolean value to the opposite value for roughly 20% of the records
- * If the embedded `customer_info` sub-document's `category` field is set to _SENSITIVE_, exclude the whole `customer_info` sub-document
+ * If the embedded `customer_info` sub-document's `category` field is set to _RESTRICTED_, exclude the whole `customer_info` sub-document

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate a new `payments` collection with 2 credit card payment documents, containing sensitive data:
+Drop any old version of the database (if it exists) and then populate a new `payments` collection with 2 credit card payment documents, containing sensitive data:

 ```javascript
 use book-mask-sensitive-fields;